Sales

 Not really.

-You should know when to stimulate the emotional brain of the buyer and when to simulate the logical one.
+You should know when to stimulate the emotional brain of potential customers and when to simulate the logical one.
 A rule of thumb to follow?
 Use emotional selling to nudge the buyer towards the purchase decision.

 Once the prospect is sold on the value you're offering, that's when the negotiations will start.
 The decision to buy will activate the critical and analytical parts of their brain.
 That's your cue to switch to logical arguments to build a strong business case and win them over.